 – US Permanent resident card (“Greencard”, if applicable).

 – cash for snacks and emergencies

-– debit card with VISA logo (best way to get money from ATMs)
+– debit card with VISA or MasterCard logo (best way to get cash from ATMs anywhere in Mexico)

 – chap stick / lip balm with SPF

 – (for ladies:) Hair clips, bands, safety-pins for saris, etc.